toulounmarios/super-duper-keyboard/README.md

 my key inspo for this project was the corne layout for split keyboards and the typeractive corn pcb aluminum case for the pcb design
 ![Pcb Image](pcb.png)
-also i just added the STEP file
+also i just added the STEP file here is the BOM :
+Name	                                                        Purpose	                             Qty	Total (USD)	  Link	  Distributor
+Seeed Studio XIAO nRF52840 (XIAO BLE)	             they are the microcontrollers	                  2	    $19.80	      Link	  seeed studio

+0805 806k resistors	                                       for part of vbat	                        100	    $1.68	      Link	  aliexpress

+0805 2M resistors	                                        for the bt pin	                        100	    $2.18	      Link	  aliexpress

+1N4148W T4 SOD-123 diodes	                       needed for the keyboard matrix	                100	    $1.84	      Link	  aliexpress

+kailh choc v2 hotswap sockets	                the are the hotswap sockets for my keyswitches	     50	    $5.81	      Link	  aliexpress

+kailh choc v2 deep sea silent mini whale brown	          they are the keyswitches	                 50	   $12.97	      Link	  aliexpress

+the pcb	                                                         its the pcb	                      5	   $15.80	      Link	  jlcpcb